WRS Group Mastery Practicum

 - Deepen skills developed in the Level I Certification.

-Participants are specialized in implementing WRS in a group setting but are not considered WRS Level II Certified unless they have completed all advanced courses.
+Participants who have successfully completed this course are specialized in implementing WRS in a group setting, but are not considered WRS Level II Certified unless they have completed all advanced courses.

 Three graduate credits (optional) are available through Fitchburg State University, Fitchburg, MA, upon completion of course requirements.
 Please see Process for Graduate Credit for details.